ElvenTools/elven-tools-website/src/docs/recipes.md

 ### How to distribute tokens to NFT owners

-From version 1.12.0, it is possible to automatically reuse the `nft-collection-owners.json` so the output from the `elven-tools collection-nft-owners` and distribute EGLD, ESDT, or MetaESDT tokens to the collection NFT owners.
+From version 1.12.1, it is possible to automatically reuse the `nft-collection-owners.json` so the output from the `elven-tools collection-nft-owners` and distribute EGLD, ESDT, SFT or MetaESDT tokens to the collection NFT owners.

 The functionality is based on the currently used PEM key file.
 It works without connection to the NFT minter smart contract or any other custom smart contract.